soundio/sequence-json/README.md

 <code>rate</code> FLOAT [0-n], the rate at which to play back the sequence relative to the rate of the
 current sequence.

+    [time, "sequence", sequence, rate, address]

+<code>address</code> NUMBER or STRING, the id or path of an object to play the sequence to.<br/>

 ## interpretation (object)

 The optional interpret object contains meta information not directly needed to render the